py-sdl/py-sdl2/doc/integration.rst

 .. note::

    :envvar:`PYSDL2_DLL_PATH` is preferred over the standard mechanism.
-That said, if the module finds a SDL2 library in :envvar:`PYSDL2_DLL_PATH`, it will try to use that one in the first place, before using any SDL2 library installed on the target system.
+If the module finds a SDL2 library in :envvar:`PYSDL2_DLL_PATH`, it will try to use that one in the first place, before using any SDL2 library installed on the target system.

 Let's assume, you ship your own library *SDL2.dll* within your project location *fancy_project/third_party*.
 You can set the environment